DanielleMStevens/mamp-prediction-ml/mamp_ml_building_and_validation.md

 ## then update lines 114, 115, 118 first before running
 python python 09_testing_and_dropout/03_parse_lrr_annotation_test.py

+# we will also need to generate bandpass b-factor values to update the training model with
+# update lines 246, 263 with path for Ngou data
+python python 01_LRR_Annotation/analyze_bfactor_peaks.py
 ```
 We will then prepare our data in the formate for training and testing as well as add additional features.